Sunday, April 18, 2004

 An official involved in the inquiry in Jordan told AFP news agency: " We found primary materials to make a chemical bomb which, if it had exploded, would have made nearly 20,000 deaths ? in an area of one square kilometre.

-," situated on a hill in the western suburb of Amman, he added.
+"The target of this bomb was the headquarters of the Intelligence Services ," situated on a hill in the western suburb of Amman, he added.

 The official said another operation planned by the network was to use " deadly gas against the US embassy and the prime minister's office in Amman ? and other public buildings in Jordan".